Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - Tiny names, which end with `FirstLast`, should be the first and last name of the Tiny, separated by a comma.
 They should be in first, last order even when the language displays last names first.

 ## Notes for Specific Languages
+The following notes for some specific languages generally "override" anything mentioned in the general notes above, meaning that, if any of these notes conflict with information listed above, the notes should take priority.

+If you'd like to have language-specific notes added for a language you work on, feel free to submit a pull request or reach out.

 ### Dutch
 - The singular and plural for Tinies is "Tiny" and "Tiny's", respectively.